-The Office of Global Affairs is happy to assist faculty in all schools and academic departments in establishing new, credit bearing undergraduate international opportunities for their students.
-For more information, please contact the Director of Global Affairs, and consult our Faculty Proposal Toolkit on proposing and preparing a faculty led study abroad program.
+The Office of Global Affairs is happy to assist faculty in all schools and academic departments in establishing new, credit-bearing undergraduate international opportunities for their students.
+For more information, please contact the Office of Global Affairs, and consult our Faculty Proposal Toolkit on proposing and preparing a faculty led study abroad program.

 Faculty are required to plan for an overseas course offering at least 18 months in advance of when the program will occur.
 Below is the ideal timeline to use during your planning and preparations.
 Deviating greatly from this timeline will hinder student recruitment efforts, perhaps resulting in cancellation of the program.
 To view the full timeline of the cycle of a faculty-led program please refer to Faculty-Led Program Handbook.